Zebec-protocol/zebec-program-near/README.md

 - [ ] testnet deployment
 - [ ] cross-contract calls and stablecoin integration
 - [ ] finalize unit tests and integration

+### Edge Cases
+- [ ] How does funding works, does all amount needs to be funded at creation
+      - At creation

+- [ ] Balance runs out of the stream and the user tries to withdraw

+- [ ] Can provied excess amount while funding
+      - No

+- [ ] Who can trigger withdraw
+      - Receiver

+- [ ] Paused stream, can receiver still withdraw amount until the stream was paused
+      - Yes

+- [ ] Paused and resumed, can the user get the amount for the paused duration or not
+      - No